Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/maintenance_guide.md

 Log level can be set in the console window with `setLevel()` and will be persisted between sessions if the second argument is true.
 In index.html, `log.setDefaultLevel("info")` applies only if a previously persisted log level is not found.

+# icons
+Icons come from the O-Collection.
+They are downloaded in svg form, then converted to png of the correct size using inkscape.
+E.g:

+    & 'C:\Program Files\Inkscape\inkscape.exe' --export-png=assets\img\information.png --export-width=36 --export-height=36 assets\svg\information.svg

+The colours can be edited manually in the svg files:

+    gray: #444444
+    blue: #21a2ef

+Both svg and png files are committed in the repository.

 # namespaced bootstrap

 To avoid having to use bootstrap's css on the entire site I've generated a customised version of the bootstrap css based on the answer to a question on [Stack Overflow](http://stackoverflow.com/questions/13966259/how-to-namespace-twitter-bootstrap-so-styles-dont-conflict).